robisim74/angular-l10n/README.md

 bootstrap(AppComponent, [HTTP_PROVIDERS]);
 ```
 #### Direct loading
-To initialize `LocalizationService` for the direct loading, add the following code in the body of the constructor of the route component:
+To initialize `LocalizationService` for the direct loading, add the following code in the body of constructor of the route component:
 ```TypeScript
 var translationEN = {
      TITLE: 'Angular 2 Localization',